 Why You Need to Talk to Your Doctor Before You Start Taking Supplements

 Thinking of starting a new supplement routine?
-Talk with your doctor first before popping a pill.
+Talk with your doctor or pharmacist first before popping a pill.

 Before you start shopping for or taking supplements, it’s important to know that not all supplements are created equally.
 This is because the pills are not regulated by the U.S. Food & Drug Administration (FDA) in the same way as prescription medicines and conventional foods.
 “Supplements may carry harmful risks such as inaccurate dosing information and contaminated ingredients,” says Wendy Kaplan, MS, RDN, a dietitian in Long Island, New York.

 That’s why smart supplement shopping is so important.
 “If you’re not sure about the safety of an ingredient, the first thing you should do is talk to your doctor or pharmacist,” notes John Travis, a senior research scientist at NSF International, a global public health and safety organization.
-“Also look for an independent certification mark on the label before you start using the product.
-This is especially important if you’re already taking a prescription medication.”
+“Also look for an independent certification mark on the label before you start using the product.”
 Examples of such certifications include ones from NSF International and the United States Pharmacopeial Convention.

 Sorrorwoot Chaiyawong / EyeEm/Getty Images